-- Whilst Mike did not work near Xian Zu , he spent longer than two hours inside an enclosed space with Xian Zu, therefore he must self-quarantine. - The local pest control representative ,Andrew needed to speak to Xian Zu as he manages the shift when the treatment was scheduled.
-Andrew dropped in for a 20-minute face-to-face discussion with Xian Zu in the small meeting room at the site (2.5 metre sq.)
+- distance for more than 2 hrs) to Xian Zu.
+Both Jethro and Juanita are required to monitor for symptoms and self-quarantine\. - As Jethro lives with his pregnant wife, he is sleeping in the spare room and maintaining physical separation and diligent personal hygiene, so the kitchen and shared areas are not contaminated.
+For example, they don't share the remote control, Jethro has his own eating utensils and is cleaning these thoroughly with soap and hot water. - Whilst Mike did not work near Xian Zu, he spent longer than two hours inside an enclosed space \\ with Xian Zu, therefore he must self-quarantine\. - The local pest control representative, Andrew needed to speak to Xian Zu as he manages the shift when the treatment was scheduled.
+Andrew dropped in for a 20-minute face-to-face discussion with Xian Zu in the small meeting room at the site (2.5m2).
 Andrew will also be required to self-quarantine.

-Hansie who lives in his own accommodation and who works at the Company B meat works is not employed on the trimming line .
-He filled up his petrol tank at the local service station .
-There were few people present at the time and Hansie maintained a 1.5 m distance during his stop at the servo and at the counter.
-Hansie used hand sanitiser after filling his tank and again before he got into his car .
-Hansie does not know if he crossed paths or was exposed to another member of the local community, John.
-John was unaware that he had COVID 19 until he went to the doctor with symptoms .
-Queensland Health contact tracing indicates that the likelihood of Hansie and John being at the service station at the same time is low .
-Hansie should continue to monitor his health but at this time there is no need for Hansie or any of his immediate co-workers to self-quarantine at this stage.
+Hansie lives in his own accommodation and works at Company B. He filled up his petrol tank at the local service station, where John, also a local resident, also refuels.
+There were few people present at the time and Hansie maintained a 1.5 m distance during his stop at the service station and at the counter.
+Hansie used hand sanitiser after filling his tank and again before he got into his car.
+Hansie does not know if he crossed paths or was exposed to John.
+John was unaware that he had COVID 19 until he went to the doctor with symptoms.

+Queensland Health contact tracing indicates that the likelihood of Hansie and John being at the service station at the same time is low.
+Hansie should continue to monitor his health but at this time there is no need for Hansie or any of his immediate coworkers to self-quarantine at this stage.

-Por also works at Company B although she works in administration and she lives in dormitory provided by Company B with some of her colleagues.
-Por had a physio appointment with Suzette at Suzettes clinic .The session lasted for an hour.
+Por also works in administration at Company B although and lives in dormitory provided by the company some of her colleagues.
+Por had a physiotherapist appointment with Suzette at Suzette's clinic, which lasted an hour.
 Por has been notified that she has been in contact with an infected individual (Suzette has tested positive for COVID-19.)

-Por must self-quarantine and monitor for symptoms for 14 days after the contact occurred ,Por needs to stay in a room on her own for that period and not share a bathroom, eating utensils or any other equipment with other residents.
-If this is not possible, she may need to relocate, or her colleagues may need to find other accommodation .
-If she becomes unwell during that period, Por must contact a doctor immediately.
-The best option for managing risk would be to set-up work from home arrangements and remove Por or her colleagues from the dormitory for the duration of the self-quarantine period .
-All hygiene practises should be increased during this time, including bathrooms, kitchen and utensils.
-(Action if Por progresses from a suspect to confirmed case would need to be further evaluated based on Health Dept advice.)
-Note that her colleagues do not need to self-quarantine unless Por becomes ill or is tested and returns a positive result .
+- Por must self-quarantine and monitor for symptoms for 14 days after the contact occurred.
+Por needs to stay in a room on her own for that period and not share a bathroom, eating utensils or any other equipment with other residents.
+If this is not possible, she may need to relocate, or her colleagues may need to find other accommodation. - If Por becomes unwell during that period, she must contact a doctor immediately.
+The best option for managing risk would be to set-up work from home arrangements and remove Por or her colleagues from the dormitory for the duration of the self-quarantine period.
+All hygiene practises should be increased during this time, including bathrooms, kitchen and utensils. - Por's colleagues do not need to self-quarantine unless Por becomes ill or is tested and returns a positive result. - If Por progresses from a suspect to confirmed case further actions would need to be undertaken based on Queensland Health advice.